ctrf-io/newman-reporter-ctrf-json/README.md

-# Postman Newman JSON Reporter - CTRF
+# Newman Postman JSON test results report

+> Save Newman Postman test results as a JSON file

 A Postman newman JSON test reporter to create test reports that follow the CTRF standard.